0d-billie/beod.co.uk/_posts/2024-03-12-musings-on-coming-out-part-2.md

 ---
 layout: post
 title: "Musings on Coming Out, Part 2"
-date: 2024-03-12
+date: 2024-03-15
 tags: [gender]
 excerpt: "Part the Second: Coming out to my partner"
 ---

 In Part One I talked inarticulately about the intronautic journey I undertook to come to the conclusion that I am in fact, transgender.
 This time around I want to talk about coming out to my (then) partner.
-I am now no longer in a relationship with that person, and so to preserve their anonymity I'll just be referring to them by their initial, C.
+I am now no longer in a relationship with that person, and so to preserve their anonymity I'll just be referring to them by their initial, C. There is a lot that I could say in this post, but not all of it is appropriate to share, so this may be less introspective and more narrative in content.
+But this relationship and its eventual demise was a keystone part of me finally coming all the way out, and I think the context is important.

 ## Don't make a dick joke
 If I have one piece of advice for anyone whose partner comes out as a trans woman, it would be that at all costs, do no let your first response be a joke (however humorous or lighthearted) about mourning the loss of your partner's penis.
 It took me weeks to work up the courage to talk to C about that remark, ad while they confirmed that it was indeed just a joke, it caused me a lot of consternation while I grappled with it.
 It felt like the person I was completely in love with, with whom I had just entrusted a secret that I hadn't ever dared even say to myself, was giving me an ultimatum.